mikey-t/db-migrations-dotnet/README.md

 ## What extra stuff is in this example project?

-Most of the extra fluff in this example project falls in one of these categories:
+Most of the extra fluff in the example project falls in one of these categories:
 - Gather up environment variables to be used to create a DB connection string
 - Convenience console app script commands to create the initial DB or drop it on a developer machine
 - Code to read in SQL files from a common location and process/replace any script placeholders